billkratzer/thekratzers-website-old/_posts/2021-10-24-illinois-thoughts.md

 css_file: post.css
 ---

-Let's focus on the postives of yesterday's game:
+Let's focus on the positives of yesterday's game:

 I enjoyed the new college football overtime!
 This is the first time that I got to see the new format, and it was definitely entertaining.
 I know detractors will cry foul and scream:  "but this isn't football!"
 Screw it.
 You've had 60 minutes of regulation and two overtimes to try to settle it the regular way.
 Now it's time to have some fun!